rbicker/go-rsql/README.md

 | ,                  | Logical OR          |

-# add custom operators
+# advanced usage with custom operators
-You can pass custom operators while creating a new parser:
 ```go
 package main